-Cape PD looking for "armed and dangerous" suspect
+Cape PD looking for 'armed and dangerous' suspect

 News about Cape and Jackson matters.
 Sign up for free updates.

-Cape PD looking for "armed and dangerous" suspect
+Cape PD looking for 'armed and dangerous' suspect

 The Cape Girardeau Police Department is looking for help in locating a wanted suspect.

 Christopher Allen Calicott, 42, has multiple arrest warrants.
-According to a CGPD Facebook post, Calicott recently resisted arrest and fled from officers.
-CGPD is considering him armed and dangerous.
+According to a department Facebook post, Calicott recently resisted arrest and fled from officers.
+Police are considering him armed and dangerous.

 Comments